wpexpertsio/password-protected/readme.txt

 == Changelog ==

 = 2.5.2 =
-- Improved - HTML structure with IDs to make it easily customizable with CSS
+- Made compatibility with [login designer](https://wp.org/plugins/login-designer); Now you can customize the password-protected screen with the customizer using login designer plugin.

 = 2.5.1 =
 - Fix - Author name conflict resolved